Azapru/lovetools/README.md

 ## Build from source (latest)

-(Requires Python and Pip to be installed on the system)
+(Requires Git, Python and Pip to be installed on the system)
 1. Clone this repository
 ```sh
 git clone https://github.com/Azapru/lovetools.git